OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 ## 3. Requirements

 ### 3.3	Data Format
-A Telco Standard SBOM shall adhere to the SPDX Data Format as standardized in ISO/IEC 5962:2021 and as further described below with respect to the included elements.
+A Telco Standard SBOM shall adhere to the version 2.2 of the SPDX Data Format as standardized in ISO/IEC 5962:2021 and as further described below with respect to the included elements.

 #### 3.3.1	Verification material/reference material
 https://www.iso.org/standard/81870.html